silviaherf/ranking_project/README.md

 1) README.txt: As a resume for the content of the project an its development

-2) data_to_json.py: This file imports the information needed from Github API and exports it to a locally saved JSON file
+2) data_to_bash.py: This file imports the information needed from Github API and exports it to a locally saved bash file

 3) server.py:  It defines the local server where the self-done API will be executed.

 4) src: It contains relevant files so that the script can be runned.
 These are .py files:
-    4a) data_exportation.py-> It contains every function that the data_to_json needs so as to clean and fix up the requested data from Github API.
+    4a) data_exportation.py-> It contains every function that the data_to_bash needs so as to clean and fix up the requested data from Github API.
-    4b) data_toMongo.py-> This script generates two new collections in MongoDB (students and labs) from the JSON file exported in the file above
+    4b) data_toMongo.py-> This script generates two new collections in MongoDB (students and labs) from the bash file exported in the file above
     4c) database.py-> It defines the new database in MongoDB that will be created and used to export the previously commented collections
     4d) api_gen.py-> It defines the endpoints of the self-created API